-$C_5 = 00$ The code 00 for International The code 00 for International Alphabet Number 5 is normally used
+C 5 = 00 The code 00 for International Alphabet Number 5 is normally used

-6 A piracy attack warning shall be broadcast as an "URGENT" NAVAREA or coastal warning immediately on receipt of the source information and at least at the next scheduled broadcast or for as long as the information remains valid.
-In the area of overlap coverage from two or three ocean region satellites, urgent warnings will be broadcast over all satellites which cover the affected region.
-Subject indicator character $B_2 = L$ should be used in coastal warning areas.
-The specific area in which the attack has taken place is to be quoted in the first line of the text, using no more detail than is necessary to indicate the probable location of further attacks, e.g. WESTERN PHILIP CHANNEL or VICINITY HORSBURGH LIGHT.
-The description of the pirate vessel and its last observed movements are to be kept as brief as possible and should give only those details which are of significance in avoiding other attacks.

-7 The following C codes illustrate those to be used for SafetyNET broadcast of piracy attack warnings:
+- A piracy attack warning shall be broadcast as an "URGENT" NAVAREA or coastal warning immediately on receipt of the source information and at least at the next scheduled broadcast or for as long as the information remains valid.
+In the area of overlap coverage from two or three Ocean Region satellites, urgent warnings will be broadcast over all satellites, which cover the affected region.
+Subject indicator character B2 = L should be used in coastal warning areas.
+The specific area in which the attack has taken place is to be quoted in the first line of the text, using no more detail than is necessary to indicate the probable location of further attacks, e.g., WESTERN PHILIP CHANNEL or VICINITY HORSBURGH LIGHT.
+The description of the pirate vessel and its last observed movements are to be kept as brief as possible and should give only those details which are of significance in avoiding other attacks. - 7 The following C codes illustrate those to be used for SafetyNET broadcast of piracy attack warnings: